DBSE-teaching/isee2019-CodeSlayers/docs/_posts/2019-04-15-Team-presentation.md

 <h1><i>Methodology and flexibility</i></h1>

-Since we use agile methodology, we have to be really flexible as one of the main motive of agile is to react to changes in circumstances.
+Since we use agile methodology, we have to be really flexible as one of the main motive of agile methodology is to react to changes in circumstances.
 We are a team which mainly concentrates on customer satisfaction.
-If customer needs the requirement to be changed we will meet the requirements and make sure the custormer is satisfied.
+If customer needs the requirement to be changed or new requirements to be added, we will meet the requirements and make sure the custormer is satisfied.
 Also any changes in the team will not affect the product.
+All these we plan to achieve with a bet team spirit and many brainstorming sessions.

 <figure>
 	<a href="https://live.staticflickr.com/7833/40644139243_537ba5d5df_o_d.jpg"><img src="https://live.staticflickr.com/7833/40644139243_537ba5d5df_o_d.jpg"></a>